3cor/tsuruoka-iotlab-manual/README.md

 >
 > The process of learning begins with observations or data, such as examples, direct experience, or instruction, in order to look for patterns in data and make better decisions in the future based on the examples that we provide.
 The primary aim is to allow the computers to learn automatically without human intervention or assistance and adjust actions accordingly.

 Machine learning is the foundation of cool many stuff ranging from Google search engine to Deepmind dominant AlphaGO.
-This has become one of the most beautiful words you put in your CV so far.
+This has become one of the most beautiful term to put in skill section your CV so far.

 Even if you don't like mathematics nor statistics, learning how to implement a machine learning application with tools is always a good idea.
+You might want to start from [here](https://github.com/josephmisiti/awesome-machine-learning).

 ## Edge Computing